jmah/OsiriX-Quad-Buffered-Stereo/README-Development.txt

 Code Overview:
-  The Quad-Buffered Stereo plugin makes extensive use of "method sizzling", a technique which changes the runtime class structure to remap method implementations.
+  The Quad-Buffered Stereo plug-in makes extensive use of "method sizzling", a technique which changes the runtime class structure to remap method implementations.
 It sounds scary, but it's perfectly safe. :) CocoaDev has a good introduction to method swizzling, located at
   <http://www.cocoadev.com/index.pl?MethodSwizzling>.
 The purpose of this is
   to allow certain methods to be overridden by categories whilst keeping access to the original methods.
 For example, the primary method in